Skip to content

 Returning a Lead to the Pond

-Leads can return to the pond in three ways:
+Leads also return to the pond automatically when:

 What Agents Can Do (Based on Permissions)